LauraBeatris/amazon-next/README.md

 **Answer:** The tecnologies used in this project are [NextJS](https://nextjs.org/), [Firebase Database](https://firebase.google.com/docs/database?hl=pt-br) to retrieve products data and [Framer Motion](https://www.framer.com/api/motion/) for page transitions.

 ## :hammer: Deploy
 [Zeit](https://zeit.co/) provides a easy way to deploy NextJS applications.
-You need to create a now.json file with the build configuration.
+You may create a now.json file with the build configuration.

 ```
 {